modelingcovid/covidmodel/pages/about.md

 # About

-COVID-19 model is developed by the Covid Open Source Modeling Collaboration.
-The model Mathematica code is open-source and available on [Github](https://github.com/wbunting/covidmodel/blob/master/model/COVID-model.nb).
+This model is developed by the Covid Open Source Modeling Collaboration.
+The model Mathematica code is open-source and available on [GitHub](https://github.com/wbunting/covidmodel/blob/master/model/COVID-model.nb).

 The Covid Open Source Modeling Collaboration is comprised of: